LEDs are present on most external MULTI-Modules and can be used to check the status of the module.

 Green LED - indicates that the MULTI-Module is receiving power Red LED - indicates the status of the MULTI-Module

-OpenTX will display the state of the MULTI-Module in the Module Status line of the RF module section on the Model Setup page.
+OpenTX and EdgeTX will display the state of the MULTI-Module in the Module Status line of the RF module section on the Model Setup page.

 In normal operation the Module Status will display the MULTI-Module firmware version and the Expected Channel Order.

 Module Status with Firmware Version and Channel Order

 If an auto-binding protocol is selected, and binding has not yet been initiated, the Module Status will display "Bind to load protocol".